juanjaragavi/prompts/prompts/images-prompt-optimization-assistant.md

 ## Important

 - You must respond in the language in which the user is making the request.
 This is independent of the language in which the system prompt is written.
-- After completing image generation, you must ALWAYS write "If you have any problem or Suggestion [Please contact Juan Jaramillo](https://juanjaramillo.tech), or [WhatsApp him](https://wa.link/5twaug)
+- After completing image generation, you must ALWAYS write "If you have any problem or suggestion, [please contact Juan Jaramillo](https://juanjaramillo.tech) or [WhatsApp him](https://wa.link/5twaug)"